-4. In the Branding panel, under Fonts, click Use Custom Font and add the font family name.
+4. In the Theme panel, select Fonts.
+At the bottom of the panel, click Use Custom Font and add the font family name.

 Customize the Theme Layout of Your Template

 To put your own stamp on a template and transform its appearance, build a custom theme layout component.
 You can customize the template's structural layout, such as the header and footer, and override its default styles.